Green Manifesto

 The festival promotes low-impact food choices, such as seasonal, vegetarian, or vegan options.
 Waste is minimized at catered events.

-9. ENVIRONMENTAL AWARENESS & SOCIAL SUSTAINABILITY
+9. INCLUSIVITY & SOCIAL SUSTAINABILITY

+Films addressing environmental issues are showcased, and the Green Documentary Award highlights ecological themes.
 Actions are taken to reduce digital footprints, such as minimizing unnecessary data storage and streaming efficiently.